wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 For Ogg files with keyframe indices in a skeleton index, seeking is very fast.
 Otherwise,  a bisection search is used to locate the target frame or audio position, which is very slow over the internet as it creates a lot of short-lived HTTP requests.

 For WebM files with cues, efficient seeking is supported as well as of 1.1.2.
+WebM files without cues can be seeked in 1.5.5, but inefficiently via linear seek from the beginning.
+This is fine for small audio-only files, but might be improved for large files with a bisection in future.

 As with chunked streaming, cross-site playback requires CORS support for the Range header.